Link switches to other language version

 Many young people meet on the Stint bridge, especially in summer.

-Every day you can listen to the Glockenspiel (carillon) on the market square.
+Every day in summer you can listen to the Glockenspiel (carillon) on the market square.
 The bells in the tower of the town hall are not made of bronze which is typical but of Meissen porcelain.

 Lüneburg often stands as a backdrop for TV shows.
 It is, after all, a really pretty little town.
 If you have visitors from home and want to show them the most picturesque side of Lüneburg, take them through the western old town with its lovingly restored houses, crooked and leaning because of the layers of salt.
 The medieval alleys are lined with rose bushes.
 Kitschy, perhaps, but also endearing.
 All the more interesting is the contrast between these old gabled houses and the modern central building of the university designed by Daniel Libeskind, as well as the brick buildings on the campus that were formerly used for military purposes.